-Using the thumb or finger apply pressure until you feel the soreness in the point.
+Using either your thumb or middle finger, apply pressure until you feel the soreness in the point.

-Taking deep breaths and maintaining the pressure breathe slowly in and out of the point until you feel the tension and pain disappear.
+Taking deep breaths and maintaining the pressure breathe slowly in and out of the point until you feel the soreness and tension disappear.

 The above technique is for symptomatic relief only If symptoms persist please consult a qualified shiatsu therapist for a full treatment.

 Brocolli & Nori Pancakes

 Slice carrot, dice onion and stir fry in sesame oil until golden brown.